AlexplaysVR/9623M/Entries/CodingEntry.md

 <p style="color:white">Now the second more complicated program for this robot is the FlyWheel.
 We decided that while going along with building a Dual Flywheel, we are going to Collect Data and Compare RPM Drops, Optimal RPM for shooting the disks, And optimal flywheel weight.
 Too much flywheel weight may cause the flywheels to be unstable or for the motors overheading.
 Also larger Flywheels will take longer to spin up to their max speed.
 To recieve any data we first need to install a rotational sensor onto our output shaft of the gear box.</p>
 <!--Picture of Rotation Sensors-->

-<p styles="color:white">Now that we have some useable data the first thing we need to do is convert the output from the rotational sensors from centidegrees per second to rotations per minute.
+<p style="color:white">Now that we have some useable data the first thing we need to do is convert the output from the rotational sensors from centidegrees per second to rotations per minute.
 I have taken the output from the rotational sensor and set them to the variable CPSLEFT and CPSRIGHT.
 This value is then divided by 6 to recieve Rotations per minute.
-The Left rotational sensor is reversed because of the </p>
+The Left rotational sensor is reversed because the flywheels are spinning in oposite directions and for this program we only want positive values. </p>

 <pre>
   <code>